Elimination Communication & Diaper-free

 Did you know?
 Over 1/2 the world’s babies are potty independent by 1 year old (Pediatrics Magazine).
 However, the average of potty training in the US is now 3 years old (webMD).
 Luckily for those of us who don’t feel good about letting our babies sit in dirty diapers, or throwing away or washing endless diapers , there’s another way!

 At Go Diaper Free, you can easily learn Elimination Communication with Andrea’s popular book to start infant potty training today with your 0-18 month baby.
 Over 18 months?
 No problem.
-We also provide an excellent resource for non-coercive potty training.
+Jamie’s non-coercive potty training book will help you get it done.

 No matter the age of your dear little one, you can stop depending on diapers full-time, with haste.
 If you love changing diapers, do not read on…but if you don’t like I don’t, then it’s time to go diaper-free.